ninenines/cowboy/README.md

 Embedding Cowboy
 ----------------

-* Add Cowboy as a rebar dependency to your application.
+* Add Cowboy as a rebar or agner dependency to your application.
 * Start Cowboy and add one or more listeners.
 * Write handlers.